-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) In complying with subclause (1), the operator must have regard to any advice and recommendations given by- - (a) the emergency service organisations with responsibility for the area in which the major hazard facility is located, and - (b) any government department or agency with a regulatory role in relation to major hazard facilities.

-- (3) The operator must document- - (a) all identified major incidents and major incident hazards, and - (b) the criteria and methods used in identifying the major incidents and major incident hazards, and - (c) any external conditions under which the major incident hazards, including those relating to the security of the major hazard facility, might give rise to the major incidents.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (2) In complying with subclause (1), the operator must have regard to any advice and recommendations given by- - (a) the emergency service organisations with responsibility for the area in which the major hazard facility is located, and - (b) any government department or agency with a regulatory role in relation to major hazard facilities. - (3) The operator must document- - (a) all identified major incidents and major incident hazards, and - (b) the criteria and methods used in identifying the major incidents and major incident hazards, and - (c) any external conditions under which the major incident hazards, including those relating to the security of the major hazard facility, might give rise to the major incidents.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.